LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 In this mode, the server will be launched with the auto-reload feature enabled, meaning that for each request Play will check your project and recompile required sources.
 If needed the application will restart automatically.

-If there is any compilation error you will see the result of the compilation directly in your browser:
+If there are any compilation errors you will see the result of the compilation directly in your browser:

 [[errorPage.png]]

-To stop the server, you can press the `Crtl+D` key, and you will come back to the Play console prompt.
+To stop the server, you can press the `Crtl+D` key, and you will be returned to the Play console prompt.

 ## Compiling